rutigs/rutigs.github.io/_posts/2017-12-14-best-of-english-301.md

 > While I understand interruptions occur, many of us rely on the postal service for things everyday as many things simply must be purchased online and delivered to our homes.

-You can see the whole letter [here.](https://engl301.arts.ubc.ca/2017/11/17/31-complaint-letter-nick-rutigliano/)
+You can see the entire letter [here.](https://engl301.arts.ubc.ca/2017/11/17/31-complaint-letter-nick-rutigliano/)

 ## 2. Peer Review of Definitions

 For peer reviewing another student's definition I was tasked with Jovana Vranic's definition of [anomie](https://engl301.arts.ubc.ca/2017/11/17/31-complaint-letter-nick-rutigliano/).
 Given my background is not in sociology and I had never heard the term before this was a true test of her definition.
-I think my review was fair and just at highlight the strengths and weaknesses of her work.
+I think my review was fair and just at highlighting the strengths and weaknesses of her work.

 > One thing to adjust might be a more specific parenthetical definition.
 It is clear in establishing it as a condition and what causes it in young adults but less clear in how it actually affects them.
 The wording used can be construed in different ways and may put some ambiguity in the readers mind.